 Visas for South Korea

-Visitors do not need a visa for South Korea if they are from a visa-exempt country and do not stay for more than the designated time.
+Foreigners from a visa-exempt country, staying less than 30 days won't need a visa to visit South Korea.
 This list includes the USA, South Africa, Australia, Canada, the UK and most EU countries.

 Visas for South Korea